BennettElisa/JavaScript-Algorithms-and-Data-Structures-Projects/01_Problem_Solving_Patterns/04_sliding_window.md

     }
     tempSum = maxSum; // tempSum is holding the value of maxSum

-// this new loop starts based the # passed in which moves up foward in our array
+// this new loop starts based on the # passed in which moves up foward in our array
     for (let i = num; i < arr.length);
         tempSum = tempSum - arr[i-num] + arr[i]
         maxSum = Math.max(maxSum, tempSum);